 You need to either use a pH neutral floor cleaner or just warm water!
 Personally I would opt for the warm water and get on my hands and knees and scrub.
-Be sure to not drench the floor, its important that you only use a damp mop or rag so as to not cause any water damage.
+Be sure to not drench the floor, it’s important that you only use a damp mop or rag so as to not cause any water damage.

-2. Identify whether your floor has been finished with an oil or a lacquer based product.
-It can be difficult to distinguish between an oiled floor or a lacquered floor for the non professional.
-Ideally you would know from when the floor was fitted.
+It’s not easy to distinguish between an oiled floor or a lacquered floor for the non-professional.
+Ideally, you would know from when the floor was fitted.
 Here are some differences that can help you tell the difference.
 Oiled or Hardwax Oiled floors tend to wear faster on the surface.
 They also tend to be slightly more of an orange color and slightly darker.
-Oiled floors also get stained very eaily, if you spill a drink on it, it usually leaves a mark.
+Oiled floors also stain very easily, if you spill a drink on it, it usually leaves a mark.

 Lacquered floors tend to be lighter in terms of color.
 The surface doesn’t wear quite so quickly and easily.
 The surface is usually shinier.
 More here.

-If the floor you have has an oil based finish, I recommend using a ‘Hardwax Oil.’
+If the floor you have has an oil-based finish, I recommend using a ‘Hardwax Oil.’

 If your floor is lacquer based, I recommend using a Polyurethane lacquer (not acrylic or part acrylic).